 1950s Oscar Torlasco Table Lamp 578

-Materials: Brass, black painted brass, painted with wrinkle paint.
+Materials: Eyeball light made of brass.
+Black painted brass base, painted with wrinkle paint.
+Brown painted brass.
+Some brass parts.
 Glass optic lens.
-Brown painted brass.
 Bakelite socket.

 Height: 50 cm / 19.68”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 12 volt.
 125/160/220 volt adjustable transformer built-in.
 Any type of light bulb can be used, not a specific one preferred.

 Designer: Oscar Torlasco (1934-2004).

 Manufacturer: Lumi Cripa S.R.L., Via Imperia 20 and Piazza Missori 2, Milan, Italy.

 Other versions: The 1950s Oscar Torlasco table lamp 578 was made in small variations.
 Some are 51,5 cm high and over the years other mechanisms were used for the transformer.
 Made in several colours.

 All these lamps were designed in the late 1950s, early 1960s.
 Some of them were produced for many years.